Corn, it’s cheap.

 But, the most compelling reason to feed deer something other than corn is because the nutrient content of corn is not ideal for deer.

-This doesn’t mean you shouldn’t use corn at all.
+No, this doesn’t mean you shouldn’t use corn at all.
 Corn can work well as a supplement to other types of feed.
 One of the great things about corn is that deer love it and you should use this to your advantage.
-Mixing corn with the alternatives listed below attracts the deer to your feed and provides variety in their diet.
+Mixing corn with the alternatives listed below is a great way to attract deer to your feed and provides variety in their diet.

 The list of other potential feeds for deer below attempts to provide that diversity.
 The benefits of each are discussed below.